UT-InfraAI/ventis/README.md

 ```bash
 make clean
 ```
-### Salient Features of Ventis
-* **Easy Programming Model**: Ventis provides an easy programming model for developers to define their agents and workflows.

-* **End-to-End Deployment**: Ventis provides an end-to-end deployment solution for their agents and workflows.
-Where without worrying about the underlying infrastructure, developers can deploy their agents and workflows in a distributed manner.

-* **Custom Policies**: Ventis provides an easy way to define custom policies to perform fine-grained control over their agents, workflows.

 ### Harnessing the power of Ventis
 * Beyond an easy programming model and end-to-end deployment.
 Ventis, enables developers to write custom policies to perform fine-grained control over their agents, workflows.